 Making it to the summit of Half Dome is such a proud accomplishment that adds to the exceptional experience of standing on top.
 I have explored the outdoors and hiked all over the world, yet Yosemite’s iconic Half Dome continues to hold a special place in my heart.

-11. A visit to Altyn Emel National Park – by Backpack Adventures
+11. Explore Altyn Emel National Park

 Most think Kazakhstan is nothing more than steppes, but this is far from the truth.
-A visit to Altyn Emel National Park is proof of Kazakhstan’s spectacular nature that is incredibly diverse.
+A visit to Altyn Emel National Park is proof of Kazakhstan’s spectacular nature which is incredibly diverse.

 Altyn Emel is also Kazakhstan’s prime Safari destination.
 It is one of the last places in this world to see wild horses and wild donkeys and even though it might be from far away you have a good chance of spotting them as well as the Persian gazelle or Bukhara deer.

-The nature and wildlife are more than enough reasons to visit Altyn Emel, but there is history too.
+Nature and wildlife are more than enough reasons to visit Altyn Emel, but there is history too.
 Traces of Scythian tribes that lived in the area around the first millennium BC are everywhere.
 From mysterious stone steles to ancient petroglyphs and burial mounds that fit perfectly in the remote sceneries of Altyn Emel.

-12. Swimming in the wadis of Oman – by The Diary of a Nomad
+12. Swim in the wadis of Oman

 The most famous wadi in the country is Wadi Shab, and it totally lives up to its hype.
 This attraction consists of 3 natural pools you can swim in, and one of them also leads you to a mystical cave with a waterfall inside it.
-I’ve always enjoyed swimming, but swimming inside a wadi with a breathtaking view of canyons all around you and fishes cozying up to your feet was a once in a lifetime experience.
+I’ve always enjoyed swimming, but swimming inside a wadi with a breathtaking view of canyons all around you and fishes cozying up to your feet was a once-in-a-lifetime experience.
 It also felt incredibly fun; like being inside a natural waterpark all day!